jgrindall/triviar/README.md

 $ ./setup.sh
 ```

-This will drop any database you already have called "trivia", make a new one and import the test data from the psql file.
+This will drop any database you already have called "trivia", make a new one and import the test data from the trivia.psql file.